This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Have your camera ready!
 The spot right at Canyon Junction Bridge is the one of best locations in Zion National Park to see and photograph Watchman Mountain with the Virgin River flowing below.
 Hands down, it is the most iconic view of Zion National Park.

-Canyon Junction Bridge Viewpoint / Scenic Drive in Zion National Park
+Canyon Junction Bridge Viewpoint in

-Canyon Junction Bridge is a very popular spot at sunset.
+GOOD TO KNOW: Canyon Junction Bridge is a very popular spot at sunset.
 So, if your time allows, make another stop at this location around sunset time.

-Watchman Mountain in Zion National Park / Scenic Drive in Zion National Park
+Watchman Mountain in Zion National Park

 Court of the Patriarchs Viewpoint

-Map of Scenic Drive in Zion National Park – Stop # 4 Court of the Patriarchs.
-Image Credit: NPS / Scenic Drive in Zion National Park
+Stop # 4 Court of the Patriarchs.
+Image Credit: NPS

 Court of the Patriarchs Viewpoint is stop number four along Scenic Drive in Zion.
+It is one of the most inspiring landmarks on the Scenic Drive in Zion.

 Zion Lodge (Lunch Time!)